matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

     - A 'semaphore' restricts the number of threads allowed to access a shared resources (e.g. shared function).
     For example, 'semaphore' might allow two threads to access a chunk of code simultaneously, but no more than two.
     A semaphore is thus a set of permission tickets, which enable a thread access a resource.
-        - Semaphores ad 'tickets': a semaphore is like a ticket that grants access to a resource.
+        - Semaphores add 'tickets': a semaphore is like a ticket that grants access to a resource.
 A semaphore with a value of three would grant access to three threads at most at a time.
     - A 'mutex' is a semaphore with a value of 1: whichever thread holds the mutex has access to the protected resource, whereas all others are excluded.
         - A mutex enforces mutual exclusion, but a semaphore with a value > 1 would not.
-    - A 'monitor' (which the Java 'synchronized' block provides) is a mechanism that enforces mutual exclusion, supports progress, and has addition mechanisms for thread cooperation: in Java's case, the 'wait' mechanism supports quiet waiting for a lock to be released, and the 'notify' mechanism notifies waiters that a lock has been released.
+    - :star: A 'monitor' (which the Java 'synchronized' block provides) is a mechanism that enforces mutual exclusion, supports progress, and has addition mechanisms for thread cooperation: in Java's case, the 'wait' mechanism supports quiet waiting for a lock to be released, and the 'notify' mechanism notifies waiters that a lock has been released.